 I’ve been looking at the arguments “for” incorporating “spirituality” more closely, and I’d like to share some of what I’m encountering.

 One odd argument is the argument from tradition.
 It’s the idea that since “healing,” as an art, has been tied to religion (think exorcism, prayer groups, asking god to channel its power through a healing touch, and so on), it was an error to ever separate “spirituality” (in the form of religion/appeal to gods) from “medicine.”
 The problem is that medicine today is based on scientifically determined efficacy.
 It’s not the “healing art” of ancient times and non-Western cultures.
 Those forms of “healing” are no longer the “medicine,” we understand, today.
-Medical science is not a “healing art,” it’s a science—based in fact and demonstrated efficacy.
+Medical science is not a “healing art,” it’s a science—based in fact and demonstrated efficacy, and if people get hurt during the process and even start a Xarelto class action suit, that’s the standard today.
 I don’t want my surgeon to perform an exorcism on me prior to a surgery just because that’s how they did it in Jesus’ day, or because some shaman might be doing it in some corner of the globe today.
 When Russell sometimes jokes that if you pray and take an aspirin your headache will go away, I don’t think there is any confusion about which part of that situation is medicine and which part is not.
 If a patient wants religious support, they can get it as needed from the religious community—which is happy to provide it and available everywhere.
 But those using this justification, when they make references to the ancient, traditional medical oath, eerily remind me of those who appeal to “In god we trust” and “under god” as “traditional” arguments for why we should have a more theocratic government.
 The reality that we have founding fathers with religious views is not justification for a modern theocracy (anymore that saying they traditionally owned slaves is justification for modern slavery).
 In the same way, saying that people in the past were more superstitious—including healers—is not a good reason to reincorporate “treatments” that are not demonstrated medical science.
 If you’re a medical professional, I should be able to trust that you’re going to treat me using the modern meaning of “medicine”—that is treatments that are predicated on vetted medical science, rather than superstition.

 If others prefer superstition, or want that in addition to medical treatment, so be it, and guide them to a group that can offer them prayer support or whatever they require.
 But I would like to have an option to see a doctor, who is not also a shaman.